the-anna-project/annad/doc/concept/connection.md

 When information is provided, it is stored within the underlying storage.
 The creation of behavior connections takes place on the CLG level.
 A connection is represented as single key-value pair.
-The key of such a key-value pair consists of multiple information like the clg tree-ID, the behavior coordinate and an information sequence, if any given.
+The key of such a key-value pair consists of multiple information like the CLG tree-ID, the behavior coordinate and an information sequence, if any given.
 The value of such a key-value pair is a list of behavior IDs.
 All newly created connections are persisted within a trial scope in the first place.
 The purpose of such a trial scope is to label